 (For artist CV, please click here)

 Christina Rodes is an Appalachian eco-artist from the wild, wonderful state of West Virginia.
-Rodes graduated with a BFA in Visual Arts: Photography from Marshall University (MU) in 2017 shortly after being awarded membership to the Professional Photographers of West Virginia (PPWV) organization, a network of professional photographers from all over the state of WV.
-During her time at Marshall, Rodes received a research grant from the university for her project proposal titled, "Ending Endless Waste," as well as was heavily involved with both galleries on Marshall's campus.
-After attending university, Rodes continued to remain very active with the local artists in her community, working with the local park district and coordinating events that promoted and accelerated artist activity in her hometown and surrounding areas.
-Rodes is now based in Austin, Texas and is ready to take on her next creative endeavor.
+Rodes graduated with a BFA in Visual Arts: Photography from Marshall University (MU) in 2017, shortly after being awarded membership to the Professional Photographers of West Virginia (PPWV).
+During her time at Marshall, Rodes received a research grant from the university for her project proposal titled, "Ending Endless Waste," and was heavily involved with both galleries on Marshall's campus.
+After graduating, Rodes remained very active with the university and local artists in her community, working with the local park district and coordinating events that promoted and accelerated artist activity in her hometown and surrounding areas.
+Rodes is now based in Austin, Texas.

 For more information on Rodes' work or to connect regarding potential collaboration/business opportunities, click here to contact.